-I used crusty french bread that had been sitting a couple days so it was a little dried out.
-All the better to preserve form, my dear (…why am I quoting Little Red Riding Hood?).
-And because it’s slightly tougher, it’s easier to slice the middle and make a pocket.
-I cut big, one inch slices to start with and sliced a pocket into each bread slice to stuff the cream cheese filling.
+I used crusty French bread that had been sitting out a couple days so it was a little dried out.
+Because it’s slightly tougher, it’s easier to slice the middle and make a pocket.
+Start with cutting your bread into 1″ slices, then carefully slice a pocket into each one to stuff the cream cheese filling.

 The stuffing part will be a little messy.
 It took me a couple of tries before I realized the best way was to spoon a mixture into the pocket and then spread it around.

 Then it’s dunking the slices in an egg and milk mixture and pan-frying it until it’s golden and slightly crispy around the edges.
 I used very little oil.
 Just enough to grease the pan and did it over medium high heat for the first side and lowering it to medium low heat once the pan was hot for the other sides.

 One thing of note is to not soak the bread slices too long.
 You don’t want them super soggy that it practically melts in your hand when you transfer it to the pan.
 You can feel a gradual change in the bread texture while it’s soaking.
 It’ll be very rough in the beginning and then soften up a little and gradually it gets super soggy.
 Fish it out in the middle when it softens up just a little and you’re good to go.